crescolincs/low-carbon-energy-industry/content/_index.md

    - heading: Industrial Sites and Properties for Low Carbon Businesses
      image: low-carbon-5.jpg
      lead: >-
-           Lincolnshire offers a range of high-quality, cost-effective sites and property solutions for investing low carbon energy and industrial businesses.
+           Lincolnshire offers a range of high-quality, cost-effective sites and properties for investing low carbon energy and industrial businesses.
      body: >-
            Site and property solutions and benefits include: